heyjaywilson/jaywilsonzip/content/uses.md

 - [Sony ZV-E10 1st Gen](https://amzn.to/3QpTi6e) as a webcam
 - [Tamron 17 - 28mm lens](https://amzn.to/3ESAaLk) this is a full frame lens because I have other Sony Cameras that are full frame

+### Photography and Video Equipment

+- [Sony ZVE-1](https://amzn.to/3HFtmC8) as my main camera for [reels](https://instagram.com/heyjaywilson) and [videos](https://youtube.com/heyjaywilson)
+- [Sony ECM-M1](https://amzn.to/4kNNBfi) is the microphone usually on the ZVE-1
+- [DJI Mic 2](https://amzn.to/3HFuoy0) is the other microphone I use when I need to be further away from the camera
+- [FUJIFILM X100VI](https://www.bhphotovideo.com/c/product/1811352-REG/fujifilm_16821822_x100vi_digital_camera_silver.html) as my main photo camera

 ## Default apps

+> [!NOTE]
+>
-`Note: App_Name.app means it's an Apple app.
-IE Reminders.app means it's the stock iOS Reminders app.`
+> App_Name.app means it's an Apple app.
+IE Reminders.app means it's the stock iOS Reminders app.

 - 📨 Mail Client: Mail.app and Gmail app on iOS and Gmail or <a class="affiliateLink" href="https://geni.us/cctfastmail">Fastmail</a> web pages on desktop
 - 📮 Mail Server: <a href="https://www.google.com/gmail/about/">Google</a> and <a class="affiliateLink" href="https://geni.us/cctfastmail">Fastmail</a>